-More often than not, you find yourself spending your entire evening shuffling through the selection trying to pick something to watch – before realising that you no longer have time to actually watch a film.
+More often than not, you find yourself spending your entire evening shuffling through the selection trying to pick something suitable – before realising that you no longer have time to actually watch a film.

-Never fear; we've rifled through the Netflix catalogue to bring you our top picks, from chucklesome comedies to action-packed adventures.
-Let Stuff be your guide on your cinematic odyssey.
+Never fear.
+We've rifled through the Netflix catalogue to bring you our top picks, from side-splitting comedies to action-packed adventures.
+Let Stuff be the sherpa on your cinematic journey.

-The most critically acclaimed Netflix original series of 2015 tells the bloody story of Colombian cocaine kingpin Pablo Escobar and the man tasked with taking him down.
+The most critically acclaimed Netflix original series of 2015 (now three seasons strong) tells the bloody story of Colombian cocaine kingpin Pablo Escobar and the man tasked with taking him down.
 Sounds like a laugh riot, right?